 Galactic

-Formed in 1994, Galactic was the inspiration of childhood friends and Chevy Chase, Maryland natives guitarist Jeff Raines and bassist Robert Mercurio, who moved to New Orleans to attend Tulane and Loyola Universities, respectively.
-During college they became enamored of the local funk, jazz, and R&B scenes and looked to form their own band.
+Formed in 1994, Galactic was the inspiration of childhood friends and Chevy Chase, Maryland natives Jeff Raines (guitar) and Robert Mercurio (bass), who moved to New Orleans to attend Tulane and Loyola Universities, respectively.
+During college, they became enamored of the local funk, jazz, and R&B scenes and looked to form their own band.
 Originally an eight-member ensemble, the group was eventually pared down to a sextet featuring Raines and Mercurio, organist Rich Vogel, saxophonists Ben Ellman and Jason Mingledorff, and drummer Stanton Moore.
 Adding vocalist Theryl DeClouet, Galactic built a fervent local following, playing a tireless schedule of live shows including opening slots for their idols the Meters, longtime James Brown saxophonist Maceo Parker, and the similarly inclined jazz outfit Medeski, Martin & Wood.
 In 1996, Galactic issued their debut album, Coolin' Off.
 Crazyhorse Mongoose followed two years later, after which Mingledorff left the band.

 In 2010, Galactic returned with the ambitious Ya-Ka-May, which found them celebrating New Orleans' musical heritage.
 Featured on the album were guest appearances by everyone from Irma Thomas and Big Chief Bo Dollis to the Rebirth Brass Band and Walter "Wolfman" Washington.
 The group then branched out into Brazilian music with 2012's Carnivale Electricos, fusing NOLA funk and second-line bounce with Brazilian rhythms.
 Adding support were special guests Cyril and Ivan Neville, rappers Mystikal and Mannie Fresh, Mardi Gras Indian Big Chief Juan Pardo, the KIPP Renaissance High School Marching Band, and Al "Carnival Time" Johnson.

 In May of 2015, Galactic signed with Provogue and issued Into the Deep.
 Produced by Ellman and Mercurio, the set featured guest appearances by vocalists including Macy Gray, Mavis Staples, and Maggie Koerner.
 Also included on the album was the single Right On, with soul singer Charm Taylor.
 Over the next few years, the band stayed active, touring and appearing at New Orleans Jazz Fest.
-A single, Hold on to Let Go, arrived in 2018.

 by Matt Collar